Kubectl-AI: Enhance Kubernetes Management with AI

 --enable-tool-use-shimThe

-.
-This is important for the model to understand how to interact with Kubernetes. -
+--enable-tool-use-shimflag ensures the prompt includes the right instructions for invokingkubectl.
+This is important for the model to understand how to interact with Kubernetes.

 Use it